oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   operator versions 3.3.2 and later, this behavior is configurable on the domain resource using the `domain.spec.adminServer.adminChannelPortForwardingEnabled` domain resource attribute.

+* For Istio-enabled domains running Istio version 1.10 and later, then, for operator versions 3.3.3 and later, this behavior is configurable on the domain resource using the `domain.spec.adminServer.adminChannelPortForwardingEnabled` domain resource attribute.

+{{% notice note %}}
-This attribute is enabled by default in operator versions 4.0 and later, and is disabled by default in versions prior to 4.0.
+The `domain.spec.adminServer.adminChannelPortForwardingEnabled`domain resource attribute is enabled by default in operator versions 4.0 and later, and is disabled by default in versions prior to 4.0.
 For details about this attribute, run the `kubectl explain domain.spec.adminServer.adminChannelPortForwardingEnabled` command or see the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).
+{{% /notice %}}

-* For Istio-enabled domains running Istio version 1.9 and earlier, the operator already adds a network channel with a `localhost` listen address for each existing port.
+* For Istio-enabled domains running Istio versions prior to 1.10, the operator already adds a network channel with a `localhost` listen address for each existing port.
 This means that no additional configuration is required to enable port forwarding when Istio is enabled.
   For more details, see [How Istio-enabled domains differ from regular domains]({{< relref "/userguide/istio/istio#how-istio-enabled-domains-differ-from-regular-domains" >}}).

 {{% notice note %}}
 If your domain is already running, and you have made configuration changes, then you will need to rerun its introspector job and ensure that the admin pod